9softstudio/React-components/React-Image-Slider-Component/README.md

 ## What's the features
 1. Can config slider timer: auto change image after milliseconds a transition (setting by transitionTime combine with autoPlay of props).
-2. Can config slider button position (setting by isShowLeftRightArrows/isShowTopBottomArrows of props).
+2. Can config slider button position (setting by navPosition of props (horizontal, vertical or none)).
 3. Can option scale image (setting by width & height of props).
 4. Can bind event for on image click (setting by onImageClick of props).
-5. Images support extention such as: jpg, png, webp (with fallback is .jpg).
+5. Images support extention such as: jpg, png, webp (with fallback is jpg).

 ###### [click here](https://ibb.co/n0mKFU) to view sample image.